-The forming of karst caves is very complicated and it is still a topic of geological research.
+The forming of karst caves is very complicated, and it is still a topic of geological research.
 But some basic aspects are very simple: water containing carbon dioxide CO2 is able to dissolve limestone.

 Unlike with salt and gypsum, water is not able to dissolve limestone without a little help.
 And this helper is carbon dioxide CO2.
 Carbon dioxide is a very common gas, you know it from sparkling water, softdrinks, and beer.
 They all contain it, it makes them bubbling.
-Natural water also contains CO2, but much much less, as it is normally not bubbling.
+Natural water also contains CO2, but much, much less, as it is normally not bubbling.
 Just fill some water in a bottle and after some hours you will see small gas bubbles at the glas of the bottle.

-Carbon dioxide is in the the air, about 0.03% of our atmosphere is this gas.
+Carbon dioxide is in the air, about 0.03% of our atmosphere is this gas.
 Animals and humans breathe air, consume (burn) the oxygen and exhale carbon dioxide.
-Many carbon dioxide is produced by biologic processes in the soil.
+Much carbon dioxide is produced by biologic processes in the soil.
 When the rain water falls, it first absorbs some carbon dioxide from the atmosphere, but then, oozing through the soil, it absorbs much more biogene CO2.

 In the water, the CO2 breaks up in two pieces, thus producing a (very weak) acid: